Posted inAudio, Cover Story, Features, Multi-Media, Top Stories

-Welcome back to Shabang: the San Luis Obispo music festival returns
+Welcome back to Shabang: The San Luis Obispo music festival returns

 The Shabang Live Music and Arts Festival returned to Laguna Lake Park in San Luis Obispo after a nearly two year hiatus.
 The five stages attracted roughly 4,000 guests on Friday and 9,000 on Saturday, as well as 40 artists from all over the country.
 Audio by Sophie Lincoln The first Shabang was thrown […]